dhairyachaturvedi10/FORENDROID-Digital_Forensics_Triage_Suite/README.md

 * **Live Link Analysis (Vis.js):** Automatically generates an interactive, physics-based network graph mapping the frequency and threat-level of communications between the suspect and their accomplices.
 * **Master Chronological Timeline:** Merges WhatsApp logs, Carrier SMS, and Photo EXIF metadata into a single, filterable chronological timeline.
 * **Geospatial Correlation:** Extracts GPS coordinates from media EXIF data and plots them on an interactive OpenStreetMap to track suspect movement.
+* **Behavioural Heatmap:** Generates a graph for visualising the daily activity status of a suspect, locating the hours they are most active, or if there is a risk for Night Operations.
 * **Cryptographic Integrity:** Generates SHA-256 hashes for all extracted evidence to maintain a strict chain of custody.
 * **Court-Ready Exports:** One-click generation of paginated, hash-verified, and non-repudiable PDF evidence reports via `jsPDF`.